secretnodes/secretnodes.org/docs/faq.md

 ## How are genesis nodes selected?

-Nodes active during Discovery’s testnet phase will be assigned a weighted score calculated based on their total (testnet) ENG staked and their uptime during this period.
+Nodes active during the Genesis Game period (which will run during Enigma’s testnet phase) will be assigned a weighted score calculated based on their total (testnet) ENG staked and their uptime during this period.
 This “genesis score” is projected to be calculated based on the following formula:
     - sqrt (avg_staked_amount) * number_of_days_staked * percentage_uptime

 Anyone can participate in the Genesis Game during the testnet staking period.
-The “game” itself is projected to last eight weeks.
+The “game” itself is projected to last four weeks.
 At the conclusion of this phase, genesis nodes will be selected as follows:
 * The top 30 nodes by genesis score are selected as genesis nodes.
-* More nodes (up to 10 maximum) will be eligible for whitelisting based on contributions to the Enigma ecosystem, primarily those building supply-side tooling for workers and staking operations.
+* More nodes (up to 20 maximum) will be eligible for whitelisting based on contributions to the Enigma ecosystem, primarily those building supply-side tooling for workers and staking operations, as well as valuable but harder-to-quantify contributions during the testnet phase / Genesis Game (such as identifying critical bugs).
-* Dependent on the size of this whitelist, 10–20 more nodes are chosen based on a lottery system, with weighting in the lottery determined by your genesis score.
-This means that even if you do not finish in the top 30 by genesis score, you are still eligible for random selection as a genesis node.
-This will help encourage broader participation in testing the Discovery network.

 As mentioned, there will be 50 genesis secret nodes in total when mainnet launches.
-These nodes will be the only nodes eligible to operate when Discovery launches, and they alone will receive block rewards and network fees until more nodes are added to the network.
+These nodes will be the only nodes eligible to operate when Discovery launches, and they alone will receive network rewards and fees until more nodes are added to the network.
 (In a later section, there are details on how and when secret nodes beyond genesis nodes will be added.)

 <!-- ## I want to run a genesis node.
 What happens now? -->